 Our technology: BioSintering and BioGlazing

 Ordinary ceramic tiles need to be fired at high temperatures over many hours to harden (sinter) and glaze the materials.
-Firing accounts for about 80% of the carbon footprint of ordinary ceramics.
+Firing accounts for about 90% of the energy footprint of ordinary ceramics.

-We have developed two technologies, termed BioSintering and BioGlazing, that eliminate the need for firing - significantly reducing the carbon footprint of the resulting tiles.
+We have developed two technologies, termed BioSintering and BioGlazing, that eliminate the need for conventional firing and glazing - significantly reducing the carbon footprint of the resulting tiles.

 The resulting biocomposite materials can have compressive strengths in excess of 90 MPa, which exceeds high-strength concrete and is the strongest synthetic biomaterial ever reported.